EndPointCorp/end-point-blog/2022/06/implementing-authentication-in-asp.net-core-web-apis.md

 }
 ```

-As you can see, this class' single method, aptly named `CreateApiKey`, just takes the given user and creates a new `UserApiKey` that's associated with it and saves it into the database.
+As you can see, this class' single public method, aptly named `CreateApiKey`, just takes the given user and creates a new `UserApiKey` that's associated with it and saves it into the database.
 The key values themselves are just two [GUIDs](https://en.wikipedia.org/wiki/Universally_unique_identifier) concatenated.

+> This is an admittedly simplistic and not-all-that-secure method for generating the keys themselves.
+For simplicity, we've gone with this.
+In a production app however, it'd be better to use a true cryptographically secure string.
+[Here's an article](https://jonathancrozier.com/blog/how-to-generate-a-cryptographically-secure-random-string-in-dot-net-with-c-sharp) that explains how to do that with .NET.

 Naturally, this class needs to be used elsewhere in the application, so let's make it available for Dependency Injection by adding the following line to `VehicleQuotes/Startup.cs`'s `ConfigureServices` method.